 Since 1998, our autism school has offered individualized care and instruction to children diagnosed with autism spectrum disorder (ASD).
-Our school has grown steadily in capacity, now serving students from kindergarten through sixth grade on the east side of Cleveland in Highland Hills, and students from kindergarten through eighth grade on the west side in Westlake, Ohio.
+The Achievement Centers for Children offers classes in both our Westlake and Highland Hills, Ohio offices.
+Our school has grown steadily in capacity and now serves students from kindergarten through graduation.

 A six-week summer program to complete the 12-month educational and therapeutic focus is included in the yearly tuition.